 How to start a parenting time change

 To start a parenting time change, you have to file a motion in court.
-Go to the “Motion for Change in Parenting Time,” page to find the forms you need.
+Find the forms you need to file a motion for change in parenting time.
 Explain your proposed changes and why they meet the requirements above.
 File them in the court where the original order was made.
-In the case of divorced parents this is typically the domestic relations court and in the case of parents that were never married this is typically the juvenile court.
+In the case of divorced parents, this is typically the domestic relations court, and in the case of parents who were never married, this is typically the juvenile court.